How to Prevent Road Rage on Florida Roads

-“Road rage” is a term used to describe aggressive driving practices used by people who become easily irritated or impatient while behind the wheel.
+Anyone can feel rage when driving.
+It is likely that every car owner has an incident they can think of when they were behind the wheel and perhaps yelled at a car that cut them off at an intersection.
+“Road rage” is a term used to describe aggressive or angry driving practices or behaviors used by motorists.
 Acts of road rage may include cutting off other drivers, shouting, horn-honking, and other reckless behavior.
-Road rage may also involve reacting strongly to other drivers behaving aggressively while driving, such as beeping the horn at someone who cuts you off in traffic.
+Road rage may also involve reacting strongly to other drivers behaving aggressively while driving.
+For example, this could include beeping the horn at someone who cuts you off in traffic.

-- Take a deep breath and try to calm down rather than flare up.
+- Take a deep breath and try to calm down rather than get angry

-How to Handle Aggressive Drivers On the Roadway
+How to Handle Aggressive Drivers on the Road

 Knowing how to avoid experiencing road rage yourself is only half the battle.
 When someone else on the roadway is driving under the influence of rage, you need to know how to defend against that driver’s recklessness.

-- If someone is driving aggressively in a way that is illegal and a threat to other drivers on the road and you suspect that driver may be under the influence of drugs or alcohol, pull over to safety and call the police.
+- If you suspect that a driver is driving under the influence of drugs or alcohol, pull over to safety and call the police

-- Do not attempt to have a discussion with a driver experiencing road rage.
-If such a driver attempts to engage you, do not talk back or acknowledge the other driver in any way.
+- Do not attempt to have a discussion with a driver experiencing road rage

 What to Do if You are in a Road Rage-Related Accident